rottencandy/vimkubectl/README.md

   `<Tab>` completion can be used to cycle through available namespaces.

-- `:Kapply`
+- `:{range}Kapply`

-  Apply the currently active file content.
+  Apply file contents.
+When used with a selection(`{range}`), applies the selected content, else applies the entire file.
   Can be used on any open buffer.

 Configuration
 ------------